 Exhibit Description Method of Filing 2.1 Stock Purchase Agreement, dated November 23, 2015, by and among the Company, SPH Holdings, Inc., the stockholders of SPH Holdings, Inc. listed therein, and ICV Manager, LLC.
 (1) Incorporated by Reference 3.1 Amended and Second Restated Articles of Incorporation.(2) Incorporated by Reference 3.2 Amended and Restated By-Laws.(3) Incorporated by Reference 10.1 Hawkins, Inc. 2004 Omnibus Stock Plan.(4) Incorporated by Reference 10.2 Form of Non-Statutory Stock Option Agreement under the Company's 2004 Omnibus Stock Plan.(5) Incorporated by Reference 10.3 Hawkins, Inc. 2010 Omnibus Incentive Plan.(6) Incorporated by Reference 10.4 Form of Performance-Based Unit Award Notice and Restricted Stock Agreement under the Company's 2010 Omnibus Incentive Plan.(7) Incorporated by Reference 10.5 Form of Restricted Stock Agreement under the Company's 2010 Omnibus Incentive Plan.(8) Incorporated by Reference 10.6 Hawkins, Inc. Executive Severance Plan.(9) Incorporated by Reference 10.7 Commitment Letter, dated November 23, 2015, by and among the Company, U.S.Bank National Association, and JP Morgan Chase Bank, N.A.
 (10) Incorporated by Reference 10.8 Credit Agreement dated as of December 23, 2015 among the Company, U.S. Bank National Association, and certain financial institutions.(11) Incorporated by Reference 21 Subsidiaries of the registrant Filed Electronically 23.1 Consent of Independent Registered Public Accounting Firm.
 Filed Electronically 31.1 Certification by Chief Executive Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed Electronically 31.2 Certification by Chief Financial Officer pursuant to Rule 13a-14(a) of the Exchange Act.
 Filed Electronically 32.1 Section 1350 Certification by Chief Executive Officer.
 Filed Electronically 32.2 Section 1350 Certification by Chief Financial Officer.
-Filed Electronically 101 Financial statements from the Annual Report on Form 10-K of Hawkins, Inc. for the period ended April 3, 2016, filed with the SEC on June 2, 2016, formatted in Extensible Business Reporting Language (XBRL); (i) the Consolidated Balance Sheets at April 3, 2016 and March 29, 2015, (ii) the Consolidated Statements of Income for the fiscal years ended April 3, 2016, March 29, 2015 and March 30, 2014 (iii) the Consolidated Statements of Comprehensive Income (Loss) for the fiscal years ended April 3, 2016, March 29, 2015 and March 30, 2014 (iv) the Consolidated Statements of Shareholders' Equity for the fiscal years ended April 3, 2016, March 29, 2015 and March 30, 2014 (v) Consolidated Statements of Cash Flows for the fiscal years ended April 3, 2016, March 29, 2015 and March 30, 2014 (v) Consolidated Statements of Cash Flows for the fiscal years ended April 3, 2016, March 29, 2015 and March 30, 2014 (iv) Notes to Consolidated Financial Statements.
+Filed Electronically 101 Financial statements from the Annual Report on Form 10-K of Hawkins, Inc. for the period ended April 2, 2017, filed with the SEC on June 1, 2017, formatted in Extensible Business Reporting Language (XBRL): (i) the Consolidated Balance Sheets at April 2, 2017 and April 3, 2016, (ii) the Consolidated Statements of Income for the fiscal years ended April 2, 2017, April 3, 2016 and March 29, 2015, (ii) the Consolidated Statements of Comprehensive Income for the fiscal years ended April 2, 2017, April 3, 2016 and March 29, 2015, (iv) the Consolidated Statements of Shareholders' Equity for the fiscal years ended April 2, 2017, April 3, 2016 and March 29, 2015, (v) Consolidated Statements of Cash Flows for the fiscal years ended April 2, 2017, April 3, 2016 and March 29, 2015, (v) Notes to Consolidated Financial Statements.
 Filed Electronically

-^{} Management contract or compensation plan or arrangement required to be filed as an exhibit to this Annual Report on Form 10-K.
+Management contract or compensation plan or arrangement required to be filed as an exhibit to this Annual Report on Form 10-K.